idnow/de.idnow.ios.sdk/README.md

 ## IDnowCoreSDK framework

 The IDnow framework can be used to incorporate the IDnow AutoIdent platform into iOS Objective C or Swift apps.
-The framework itself contains `armv7` and `arm64` architectures.
-Since Apple does not allow to include not used architectures  into an app this framework does not include the simulator architectures.
-If these are needed for development purposes please contact IDnow.

 ## Installation